d-exclaimation/orfeus/Documentation/AgentState.md

 AgentState represent current data and process of the request.

 In Apollo Client React for example, data information is split into `loading`, `data`, and `error`.
-This is fine approach but the type system won't be able to infer that if `error` is `nil`, data must not be `nil`.
+This is a fine approach but the type system won't be able to infer that if `error` is `nil`, data must not be `nil`.

 Therefore, Orfeus uses custom enum to present current state of the process [(Insipired by Pigeon, a React-Query for Swift)](https://github.com/fmo91/Pigeon).
 Think of a simple state machine.
 This way if request succeed data will be guaranteed to be not nil, and vice versa